 This winter, for your own safety, keep your distance!

-Some driving schools offer lessons on how to drive on snow and ice to people who want to improve their techniques and gain confidence when it comes to winter driving.
+Some driving schools offer lessons on how to drive on snow and ice to people who want to improve their winter driving techniques.

 When your car is buried beneath the snow, avoid turning on the ventilation and staying inside your vehicle after starting it.
 Otherwise, you put yourself at risk of carbon monoxide poisoning, which can lead to health problems and, in extreme cases, death.